 Rare and endemic to AR: known only from Fourche and Iron Forks mountain ranges in Montgomery, Polk, and Scott counties.
 Larger, stockier build than similiar-looking mountain and slimy salamanders.
 Color black with two rows of large, lichen-like blotches and scattered smaller specks.
 Chin pale.
 Belly dark with a few white specks.
-Species account on iNaturalist

 Species of Greatest Conservation Need